MossoMm/Bezopas-Laba-1/README.md

 # Bezopas-Laba-1
-Repository for lab1 of "Fundamentals of Secure Software Development" Contains 3 rgz
+Repository for lab1 of "Fundamentals of Secure Software Development";
+Contains 3 rgz;
+Made by 8th brigade.